Love Island (2015 TV series) series 2: Future appearances

-Kady McDermott returned as a bombshell on series 10.
+In 2023, Kady McDermott returned as a bombshell on series 10.

-Adam Maxted appeared on series one of Love Island: All Stars.
+In 2024, Adam Maxted appeared on series one of Love Island: All Stars.

-Tina Stinnes and Scott Thomas returned for series two of Love Island: All Stars.
+In 2025, Tina Stinnes and Scott Thomas returned for series two of Love Island: All Stars.

-Coupling
+Coupling and elimination history

 The couples were chosen shortly after the contestants entered the villa.
 After all of the girls entered, the boys were asked to choose a girl to pair up with.
 Sophie was paired with Tom, Cara with Nathan, Malin and Rykard paired up, Zara and Scott coupled up, whilst Olivia paired up with Daniel and Javi remained single.
 However, throughout the series the couples swapped and changed.